gitubo/bixit/README.md

 * **Easy Integration:** Lightweight and linkable C++ shared library.
 * **Multi-Format Management:** Organize and manage multiple formats and versions in a structured catalog.

+**Supported Base Types**

+- **Unsigned integers**: You can define fields with a custom number of bits (not necessarily multiples of 8) and choose the desired endianness.

+**Supported Logical Constructs**

+- **Data arrays**: Define arrays with either fixed lengths or lengths that depend on the value of other fields in the message.
+- **Conditional fields**: Include or exclude parts of the message structure dynamically, based on conditions tied to other field values.
+- **Decoding routing**: Direct the decoding flow through specific branches depending on message content.
+- **Custom logic**: Extend functionality with user-defined logic via embedded **Lua** scripting.

+This flexible internal design makes Bixit a powerful tool for building robust and adaptable message parsers tailored to complex binary protocols.

 ## Getting Started

 1.  **Installation:** Bixit uses CMake as its build system.
 To build and install the library, follow the standard CMake workflow: